Claudia Schiffer: Personal life

 In 1993, at a Berlin celebrity gala, Schiffer met the American magician David Copperfield when he brought her on stage to participate in a mind reading act and in his flying illusion, and they became engaged in January 1994.
-During this engagement, Schiffer sometimes appeared on stage with Copperfield to act as his special guest assistant in illusions including being levitated, guillotined, and sawn in half.
-She also appeared alongside Copperfield in David Copperfield: 15 Years of Magic, a 1994 documentary in which she played the role of a reporter interviewing him, and at the end of which they reprised their performance of the flying illusion.
+During this engagement, Schiffer sometimes appeared on stage with Copperfield to act as his special guest assistant in illusions.
+She also appeared in David Copperfield: 15 Years of Magic, a 1994 documentary in which she played the role of a reporter.
 In September 1999, they announced they had ended their relationship, citing work schedules.

-In 1997, Copperfield and Schiffer both sued French magazine Paris Match after the magazine claimed their relationship was a sham, that Schiffer "[was] paid for pretending to be Copperfield's fiancée and [didn't] even like him".
-In 1999, Schiffer won an undisclosed sum and a retraction from Paris Match when a French court ruled that the magazine's story was false.
+In 1997, Copperfield and Schiffer both sued French magazine Paris Match after claims their relationship was not real.
+In 1999, a French court ruled that the magazine's story was false, resulting in Paris Match retracting the story.
 Copperfield's publicist confirmed that while Schiffer had a contract to appear in the audience at Copperfield's show in Berlin where they met, she was not under contract to be his "consort".

-Following her break-up with Copperfield, Schiffer had a short relationship with art dealer and Green Shield Stamps heir Tim Jefferies until 2000.
-On 25 May 2002, she married English film director Matthew Vaughn in Suffolk.
+Following her break-up with Copperfield, Schiffer dated Green Shield Stamps heir Tim Jefferies until 2000.
+In 2002, she married English film director Matthew Vaughn in Suffolk.
 Schiffer and Vaughn have a son and two daughters.

 Schiffer and Vaughn live in Stanningfield, Suffolk, where they bought Coldham Hall, a Tudor manor house, in 2002.
 Vaughn was knighted in 2025, and Schiffer now enjoys the courtesy title of Lady Drummond (Vaughn's legal surname).

-In 2002, an Italian kitchen porter was arrested after making nine visits to Coldham Hall; he was subsequently sectioned under the Mental Health Act.
-In 2004, a Canadian man was accused of harassing Schiffer, repeatedly leaving letters at her Suffolk residence.
+In 2002, an Italian kitchen porter was arrested after making nine visits to Coldham Hall.
+In 2004, a Canadian man was accused of harassing Schiffer, repeatedly leaving letters at her Suffolk home.

 The Pandora Papers list Schiffer as one of many celebrities who have used offshore financial constructs.

+In December 2025, Schiffer attended the German State Visit to the United Kingdom at Windsor Castle as the guest of German president Frank-Walter Steinmeier.